cabal-club/cable/readme.md

 `channel`      | `u8[channel_len] ` | channel name as a string of text (UTF-8)
 `topic_len`    | `varint`           | length of the topic field
 `topic`        | `u8[topic_len] `   | topic content

+The `topic` field is expected to be a valid UTF-8 string, and not contain codepoints from the `C` [General Category][GC].
+Its length is not to exceed 512 bytes.
+If the field exceeds this, the post should be considered invalid.

 ### 6.6 `post/join` (`post_type=4`)